palette-knife25/reverse-voice-filter/README.md

 ## Description

-In this project we have set two goals for ourselves:
+In this project we have set three goals for ourselves:

 - Replicate the paper by Google AI's:
 [VoiceFilter: Targeted Voice Separation by Speaker-Conditioned Spectrogram Masking](https://arxiv.org/abs/1810.04826).